Ghana’s Proposed Mother-Tongue Policy: What It Could Mean for Basic Education

 • Support more inclusive and culturally grounded classrooms

-• Improve outcomes for rural learners and girls
+• Improve learning experiences for rural learners and girls

 • Teacher language proficiency gaps